 [At this stage I left it cool overnight, heating it the following evening]

-Sprinkle over garam masala and lemon juice and let simmer for five minutes, before adding the spinach and simmering for another five minutes.
-Season with salt to taste and strew with fresh coriander before serving.
+Sprinkle over garam masala and lemon juice and let simmer for five minutes, before adding the spinach and coriander and simmering for another five minutes.
+Season with salt to taste.

 Serves 6-8, with plenty of rice, large dollops of natural yoghurt and warmed naan bread.